Home

 Crowdfunding is a wonderful and exciting development.
 Crowdfunding can often provide a bridge from idea to enterprise for entrepreneurs who struggle to get funded through traditional channels.
 Understanding crowdfunding is currently the focus of my research program.

-About Tom Allison: Dr. Thomas H. Allison is an associate professor of entrepreneurship in the Neeley School of Business at TCU.
+About Tom Allison: Dr. Thomas H. Allison is a professor of entrepreneurship in the Neeley School of Business at TCU.
 He received his PhD from the University of Oklahoma.
 His research centers on entrepreneurial finance; novel forms of entrepreneurial resource acquisition, including crowdfunding; and the effects of narrative, rhetoric, and emotional expression on investment decisions.
 An entrepreneur before earning his Ph.D., he researches, teaches, and loves to talk about how entrepreneurs get the money they need to start and grow their businesses.

 >>Full Biography & About